jefg89/optee_os/README.md

 Starting with the RPi3, only the two CONSOLE_UART... values (see above) were adjusted in the platform configuration.
 Also in the [TF-A](https://github.com/peter-nebe/arm-trusted-firmware) only a handful of lines had to be inserted.
 Furthermore, of course, the Linux kernel must be built with the default OP-TEE driver (e.g. with buildroot).

-This fork of OPTEE-OS also requires my fork of TF-A. They can be **built** together as follows:
+This fork of OP-TEE OS also requires my fork of TF-A. They can be **built** together as follows:
 ```
 cd <development root>/arm-trusted-firmware/plat/rpi/rpi4
 ./mk-rpi4